bergsans/archaize-js/text/5_the_abstract_syntax_tree.md

 The next step is called syntax analysis and creates the AST.

 For purposes of understanding, I think it's valuable to contemplate the difference between something abstract and concrete.
-Something abstract or abstractions, in general, are only possible as derivations from something concrete; it provides a 'distance' and brings about the essentials from the concrete subject matter, its essence, while ignoring what's trivial (depending on the context).
+Something abstract or abstractions in general, are only possible as derivations of a concrete 'entity' of some sort; it provides a 'distance' and  brings about the essentials of the concrete subject matter, while ignoring what's trivial (depending on the context).

 When the code is considered in the syntax analysis, it focuses on the semantics of the programming language, ignoring, for instance, the visual elements of a code.
 In most